jslefche/sem_book/docs/02-Global_estimation.md

 ## What is (Co)variance?

 The building block of the global estimation procedure for SEM is variance, specifically the covariance between  variables.
-Before we delve into the specifics of this procedure, its worth reviewing the basics of variance and covariance.
+Before we delve into the specifics of this procedure, it's worth reviewing the basics of variance and covariance.

 Variance is the degree of spread in a set of data.
 Formally, it captures the deviation of each point from the mean value across all points.
 Consider the variable $x$.
 The variance of $x$ is calculated as: